Clastify logo

 The principle

-Le Châtelier's principle says that when a system at dynamic equilibrium is disturbed, the equilibrium shifts in the direction that tends to oppose the disturbance.
+Le Châtelier's principle states that when a system at dynamic equilibrium is disturbed, the equilibrium shifts in the direction that tends to oppose the disturbance.

 A shift in equilibrium position means the equilibrium composition changes because either the forward or backward reaction is favoured until a new equilibrium is reached.
 A shift to the right increases the amount of products.
 A shift to the left increases the amount of reactants.